AquaJerry/cpp-for-programmers-ud210/Readme.md

 > place.
 So it doesn't really matter much what you're interested in, there
 > would be a job for writing C++ in that field.

+> Secondly, it's a language with lots of features.
+So you can use it to learn
+> the fundamentals of quite a few variations of programming.
+And so you can
+> learn how to work with data structures, wirte down patterns or high-level
+> generic code in it and you can fiddle with bits of hardware in it.

 ## License

 ISC